Is Your Dog Professional Qualified?

 If someone says they are professionally trained, this does not mean they have a professional qualification and it does not state they are professional, only that they believe the training they received was professional.
 However, if the person delivering the training does not have professional qualifications this is very much open to interpretation.

 A proper qualification will result in post nominals (standardised letters after the name) is “accredited” by an independent educational party which has assessed the standard of education given to the students.
 These organisations will independently spot check standards of students work.
 Certain qualifications, usually of diploma level or higher enable the student to put “post nominals” (letters) after their name.
 However, post nominals don’t necessarily mean that someone has qualifications, it can just be a title, position, office or honour.
-For example I am a member of the APDT and am allowed to use APDT 00963 after my name.
-However, this was not a qualification, it is a membership.
+For example I am a member of the APBC and TCBTS and am allowed to use these memberships after my name.
+However, these are not a qualifications, they are memberships.
 However, I was assessed for this membership.
 But this is not the case for every organisation.
 I also hold the post nominals M. Res and B.Sc (Hons) after my name.
 These are recognised qualifications and show that I attained a Master's degree in Research Science and a Batchelor 's degree in Science that I passed with honours (high grade).
 You can also get post graduate diplomas, these will start with PG (post graduate), which means it is an even higher standard of education than a Batchelor's degree.

 In the dog profession world it seems that The Open College Network is the most common accrediting body but Lantra, Cities and Guilds, EADL and others are also accrediting bodies for below degree level.
 Importantly the certificate will carry the signature and logo of the accrediting body, not the education provider.
 It would be in the education provider's interests to pass a qualification, this is why it has to be independent for this to be meaningful).